-There are no prerequisites for this course.
+Students are required to have completed 1018ENG Engineering Science before undertaking this course. .
 However, students are strongly recommended to undertake 1011SCG Mathematics 1A and 1018ENG Engineering Science prior to this course.

 Brief Course Description

 Engineering Mechanics is both a foundation and a framework for most engineering disciplines.
 This course provides a basic knowledge of Newtonian mechanics, rigid-body mechanics, elasticity and structural analysis.
 In particular, the principles of statics and their applications in engineering, the methods of static analysis, and techniques of engineering computation are expounded.
 Students are expected not only to acquire a good grasp of the principles but also to develop the computational and analytical skills which are vital in obtaining correct engineering solutions.
 In practice, a wrong solution can lead to an engineering disaster.
 This course is designed to enable students to acquire fundamental knowledge in engineering.